Car Shipping Company Scams

 - Research the car shipping company you’re interested in by gathering all the information you get about them.
 This includes capturing full business, name and address, and phone numbers.

-- Please take this information and investigate the car shipping company by reading their online reviews and checking their BBB rate.
+- Would you please take this information and investigate the car shipping company by reading their online reviews and checking their BBB rate?

 - Make sure to read the ENTIRE contract before you sign it to avoid hidden charges from happening.